rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 #### Set the default editor

-Especially in the beginning you will be making a lot of changes to `.zshrc` and you won't want to type `nano ~/.zshrc` or `gnome-text-editor ~/.zshrc` every time.
+Especially in the beginning, you will be making a lot of changes to `.zshrc` and you won't want to type `nano ~/.zshrc` or `gnome-text-editor ~/.zshrc` every time.
 First we will set the default editor.
 Open `~/.zshrc` and search for `export EDITOR`.
 Then modify the configuration as follows:

 ----------------------------------------------------------------